-Scotch Whisky is the most popular spirit in the world and a staple of every Home Bar.
+Scotch Whisky is the most popular Spirit in the world and a staple of every Home Bar.

 When tasting Scotch Whisky, try it first on its own (neat), and add ice or water later.
 While you're not prohibited of drinking it with Coke, we strongly advise against it.
-Aromas and flavours of Scotch will get lost and you will not be able to truly taste and appreciate them.
+Aromas and flavors of Scotch will get lost and you will not be able to truly taste and appreciate them.

 Wish to expand your liquor cabinet without hurting your wallet?
 Browse our selection of best Scotches under $100!

 The Art of Tasting is a never-ending journey, but Rome wasn't built in a day either, so sit down and relax, you'll be home schooled now.
 Let the tasting begin!Take the lesson

 warning!
 After finishing the course, you might become a full Spirits-dawg and drown in the Sea of knowledge.
 Dangerous paths, my friend.
 Only a true adventurer can take them.
 Just try not to also take an arrow in the knee.

 Flaviar Exclusives.
 Do we need to say more?
 They are ours.
 And yours, my dearest Member (to be, maybe)